BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 2. Provission SAP (A)SCS, ERS and Witness Infrastructure

- Use an terraform script from [Proving Ground Infrastructure Provisioning Git](https://github.com/BalaAnbalagan/SAP-on-Azure-Proving-Ground) to deploy all required Azure resources, including the virtual machines, availability set etc., and in this example we are not using Load Balancer.
+ Use an Terraform script from [Proving Ground Infrastructure Provisioning Git](https://github.com/BalaAnbalagan/SAP-on-Azure-Proving-Ground) to deploy all required Azure resources, including the virtual machines, availability set etc., and in this example we are not using Load Balancer.
 You can also deploy the resources manually.

 Please follow the respective document in the Proving Ground Infrastructure Provisioning Git